cypress-io/cypress-documentation/source/guides/guides/command-line.md

 ### `cypress run --headed`

-{% note warning %}
-Video recording is not currently supported in Electron with the `--headed` flag.
-See {% issue 1767 %} for more details.
-{% endnote %}

 By default, Cypress will run tests in Electron headlessly.

 Passing `--headed` will force Electron to be shown.
 This matches how you run Electron in interactive mode.